 Print out our step-by-step guide to making ice cream -- no ice cream maker needed.

 - You can customize your ice cream before or after the big shake up by adding flavored syrups, bits of fruit, crushed cookies, or small candies.

-- If you add extra stuff to your ice cream afterwards, be sure to fold it in gently or you might end up with ice cream soup!
+- If you add extra stuff to your ice cream after you shake it up, be sure to fold in the ingredients gently or you might end up with ice cream soup!